jacobsmith0408-svg/mlb-hitter-evalution-dashboard-2025/README.md

 - Plate Appearances (PA) - sample size indicator
 - LuckGap (wOBA-xwOBA) - difference between actual and expected performance
 - Player Value Score - ranking metric used to evaluate hitters
+- Strikeout Rate (K%) — plate discipline metric

+# Data Collection
+- Statcast data was collected using Python and the pybaseball library.
+Python was used to retrieve player performance metrics including wOBA, xwOBA, strikeout rate, and plate appearances.
+The processed dataset was then used to build the interactive Tableau dashboard.

 # Key Features
 - Scatter plot comparing expected vs actual performance